Merchas Doski: International career

 Also eligible to represent Germany, Doski was invited to the Iraqi Olympic team camp in January 2022, and was one of five Iraqi players based abroad that were later selected for the 2022 Dubai Cup in March.
 He made his debut against Vietnam and went on to play against Saudi Arabia and Thailand too.

 He played in both warm-up matches against Iran before being selected for the 2022 AFC U-23 Asian Cup in Uzbekistan.
-He was one of the standing out players of Iraq during the tournament, scoring in the penalty shoot-out against Uzbekistan.
+He was one of the stand out players of Iraq during the tournament, scoring in the penalty shoot-out against Uzbekistan.

 On 25 August 2022, Doski was called up for the first time to the first team to play in the 2022 Jordan International Tournament.

+In December 2023, Doski was named in the Iraqi squad for the 2023 AFC Asian Cup held in Qatar.

+In the Intercontinental Playoff Final in March 2026, Doski’s Iraq faced Bolivia and secured a 2–1 victory, qualifying the country for the 2026 FIFA World Cup for the first time since 1986.

+On 1 June 2026, Doski was named in the Iraqi squad for the 2026 FIFA World Cup held in the United States, Canada and Mexico.
+Three days later, he scored his first goal for Iraq in a friendly match against Spain in preparation for the World Cup.
+During the World Cup, he had the highest average number of successful tackles, although Iraq didn’t advance from the group stage.

+In September 2026, Doski was named in the Iraqi squad for the 27th Arabian Gulf Cup held in Saudi Arabia.